A Convolutional Neural Network for the Recovery of Transfer Functions From Velocity-Resolved Reverberation Mapping Data: Discussion and Future Work

-While the ``blind'' test (D)CNN inversion shown in Figure \ref{fig:2Dtest} highlights that there is still room for improvement in the (D)CNN methodology, Figure \ref{fig:similarityQSO} hints that in addition to the previously discussed architectural changes and improvements altering the training data-sets to be more similar to the expected predicted inputs could also improve model performance.
-This test is also just one possible ``realistic'' BLR, thus in the future we will seek to benchmark our models with a variety of more realistic simulations in addition to this case.
+Figure \ref{fig:similarityQSO} hints that in addition to the previously discussed architectural changes and improvements altering the training data-sets to be more similar to the expected predicted inputs could also improve model performance.
+This is another critically important future goal, as of course better and more realistic training sets will lead to better performance on real data.
+In the future we will seek to expand the plausible space of BLR models included in our training set, most urgently including models with more realistic physics and radiative transfer such that our models can learn to predict the amplitude of the response as well as the shape, thus constraining properties of the gas itself in addition to just the geometry and kinematics of the BLR.
 With large amounts of astronomical time series data expected in the near future from survey campaigns from Roman \citep{ROMAN_overview} and LSST \citep{LSST_manual} it is important that our analysis methods be able to keep up with this deluge of data.
 While the approach demonstrated here is not a panacea, as transfer learning is still required for each unique continuum lightcurve, this approach may help to ease the analysis burden for the interpretation of many future RM observations.
-We also plan to also explore an even more general version of the (D)CNN in the near future, where instead of learning to each continuum instead the method could take as inputs a continuum and set of emission line lightcurves to generate predictions for a wide variety of sources even faster.
+We also plan to explore an even more general version of the (D)CNN in the near future, where instead of learning to each continuum instead the method could take as inputs a continuum and set of emission line lightcurves to generate predictions for a wide variety of sources even faster.